MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 compiler.

 Not supported anymore (but probably still possible) are the GNU C Compiler gcc under Cygwin__.
-Using that it (probably still) is possible to build a version that runs using the Cygwin DLLs, but also a version that uses the MinGW__ (Minimalist GNU for Windows) package.
+Using that, it (probably still) is possible to build a version that runs using the Cygwin DLLs, but also a version that uses the MinGW__ (Minimalist GNU for Windows) package.
 This is not supported and not further described here.

 __ http://www.cygwin.com/
 __ http://www.mingw.org/